As part of my St Ives tour, I decided to hit the local favourite, The Sultan.

 As you can see the restaurant was more than capable of holding us all and would be able to cater for any number of people you are looking for.

-The menu was presented very well.
-It was easy to understand and laid out in a clear and concise way.
+The menu was well presented and was very easy to understand.
 Prices were about average, on par with PR Masala

 Papadums and side sauces.

 We decided to order some papadums (as you do!) while we thought about what we wanted for our mains.
-We were pleasantly surprised to see that they brought out the 4 main sides you come to expect now days.
+We were pleasantly surprised to see that they brought out the 4 main sides you come to expect nowadays.
 Mango chutney, yoghurt, lime pickle and onion salad.

-They were brought out in nice china pots and were very generous with their portions.
+They were brought out in nice ceramic pots and were very generous with their portions.
 Everything looked great!

 The sauces probably weren’t up to normal standard, which was disappointing.
-The mango chutney was a little watery and the lime pickle was lacking its sour sharpness but nothing was horrible.
+The mango chutney was a little watery and the lime pickle lacked its sour sharpness but nothing was horrible.